awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 1. Generate a key pair and device certificate for your AWS IoT Greengrass core device\.

 1. Create and attach an AWS IoT policy to the device certificate\.
-The certificate and policy allow the AWS IoT Greengrass core device access to AWS IoT and Greengrass cloud services\.
+The certificate and policy allow the AWS IoT Greengrass core device access to AWS IoT and AWS IoT Greengrass services\.
 For more information, see [Minimal AWS IoT Policy for the AWS IoT Greengrass Core Device](#gg-config-sec-min-iot-policy)\.

 1. Create a Greengrass service role\.
 This IAM role authorizes AWS IoT Greengrass to access resources from other AWS services on your behalf\.
 This allows AWS IoT Greengrass to perform essential tasks, such as retrieving AWS Lambda functions and managing AWS IoT shadows\.
 You only need to create a service role once per AWS account\.